-- assures compliance with standards

-- reduces adverse events

-- >leads to ongoing improvement

-- >changes in policy & procedure
+- > changes in policy & procedure

-- ≻protocol development
+- > protocol development

-- ➢practice standards
+- > practice standards

-- ➢ focused training
+- ➤ focused training

-- >systems improvement strategies
+- > systems improvement strategies

 CT DDS DEATH REPORTING PROCESS

 Per State of Connecticut Executive Order No. 25, the Department of Developmental Services shall report all deaths of persons placed or treated under the direction of the Commissioner of the Department of Developmental Services to the Office of Protection and Advocacy whether or not abuse or neglect is suspected or contributed to the individual's death.